Last updated 18 March 2017

 Cooperation between state and local authorities provides a clear, positive view of local authorities' contribution to the national effort to promote a framework of trust.

-Adapting the processes
+Digital governance: adapting the processes

 Unnecessary bureaucracy should be eliminated.